Our Story

 1988: The Museum, housed in its own building for the first time after initially being housed within the Clackamas Armory, officially opens to the public with guided tours of collection items on display

-2009: Battery A Field Artillery Horse Barn moves to the Museum’s new Historic Park area, anchoring the Park for future additions
+2009: The Battery A Field Artillery Horse Barn moves to the Museum’s new Historic Park area, anchoring the Park for future additions

 2014: The Quartermaster Storehouse, one of the first structures built on Camp Withycombe and recently acquired by the Museum, moves to its current location in the Historic Park after nearly being demolished